 An extremely vigorous climber that produces spectacular purple blooms wildly striped in white; perfect for garden walls and trellises; excellent disease resistance

 Purple Splash Rose features showy clusters of lightly-scented purple flowers with gold eyes and white stripes along the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Purple Splash Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This woody vine will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Purple Splash Rose is recommended for the following landscape applications;

 - Mass Planting

 Purple Splash Rose will grow to be about 15 feet tall at maturity, with a spread of 3 feet.
 As a climbing rose, it can be leggy near the base and may be concealed by underplanting with lower-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 30 years.